ce-lia-wangui/01-cybersecurity-fundamentals-/README.md

 My documented journey of learning cybersecurity — concepts, labs, tools, projects, and practical exercises.

 ## About This Repository
-This repository tracks my progress as I build a solid foundation in cybersecurity while working toward financial independence.
+This repository tracks my progress as I build a solid foundation in cybersecurity

 ## Structure
 - `notes/` → Daily learning notes & concepts